affinity4/template/README.md

 [![Build Status](https://travis-ci.org/affinity4/template.svg?branch=master)](https://travis-ci.org/affinity4/template)

-Simple template engine with optional syntax which is easy to learn.
+Full-featured template engine with optional syntax which is easy to learn.
 Can use plain PHP also.

 ## Features
  - HTML Comment syntax